fnasimbd/fnasimbd.github.io/_drafts/blog/jekyll-blog-docker.md

 docker run -v "{path to blog repo}:/srv/jekyll" -p 4000:4000 -it jekyll/jekyll:3.8.5 /bin/bash -c "jekyll serve --drafts"
 ```

-**Notice!** Specify only the `gem "github-pages", group: :jekyll_plugins` gem---Ruby term for dependency---in your `Gemfile`; all other gems will be resolved automatically.
+**Notice.** Specify only the `gem "github-pages", group: :jekyll_plugins` gem---Ruby term for dependency---in your `Gemfile`; all other gems will be resolved automatically.
 This way you remain close the the official GitHub pages build environment.
 {: .notice--info}

 **Warning!** The gem snapshot file `Gemfile.lock` locks the gem versions at a certain moment in order to avoid future conflicts.
 The Ruby dependency manager _Bundler_ respects both the Gemfile and the snapshot file while resolveing dependencies.
 Unversion the snapshot file; otherwise, gem resolution may fail in the GitHub Pages environment (even if it succeeds in your local environment) and page build too as a result.